ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 To resolve an ``R_AARCH64_IRELATIVE`` relocation the dynamic linker performs the calculation described in AAELF64_ Dynamic Relocations.

-Function Multi-versioning
+Function Multi-Versioning
 -------------------------

-Function Multi-versioning (FMV) is an Arm C Language Extension that lets the compiler generate multiple function versions and auto-dispatch between them.
+Function Multi-Versioning (FMV) is an Arm C Language Extension that lets the compiler generate multiple function versions and auto-dispatch between them.
 Each of the function versions is specialized for a set of architecture extensions.
 The most suitable version is selected